Laurea-AMK/faultystudentrecord/README.md

 ## Backgroud

-Faultystudentrecord is a tiny program with-text based user inteface, which allows one the store basic information on students.
+You are given is a tiny program (see main.py) with-text based user inteface, which allows one the store basic information on students.
 There are many serious  flaws and vulnarabilities in the program.
 You will practice finding, reporting and  and fixing them.
 Please read more background information (including assessment criteria) in Canvas.

 ## Preparation steps